County of East Frisia: Regency of Theda Ukena and the battle for Friedeburg

 From 1480 onwards, Theda's sons slowly but surely took over the administration of the county.
 In 1489, her eldest son, Enno I of East Frisia, made a pilgrimage to the Holy Land together with Viktor Frese and Folef of Inn- and Knyphausen.
 In Jerusalem, Enno was knighted.
 When he returned to his county, he was confronted with a scandal that seriously jeopardized the honor of his dynasty.
-His young sister, Heba Cirksena, had been married off by her mother to Count Eric of Holstein-Pinneberg.
+His young sister, Heba of East Frisia, had been married off by her mother to Count Eric of Holstein-Pinneberg.
 By entering into such alliances, the dynastic prestige of the Cirksena family was considerably enhanced and they were thus incorporated into the higher nobility of Northern Germany.
 The local chieftains of East Frisia were henceforth considered to be unequal in status.
-A nobleman present at the court in Emden, the Westphalian Engelmann von Hörstel, was appointed drost of Friedeburg and he began a secret relationship with Almuth Cirksena and "kidnapped" her to the Burg Friedeburg.
+A nobleman present at the court in Emden, the Westphalian Engelmann von Hörstel, was appointed drost of Friedeburg and he began a secret relationship with Almuth and "kidnapped" her to the Burg Friedeburg.
 Theda responded by besieging the castle and she demanded her daughter back.
 After returning from the Holy Land, older brother Enno also got involved and invited Engelmann for a conversation outside the castle gates.
 This confrontation ended in disaster when Enno, pursuing Engelmann, fell through the ice with his heavy equipment and drowned.
 Engelmann eventually fled the country and Almuth was imprisoned.